Our Board of Trustees

 Beverley Brookes

-As digital fundraising has become more prominent over the last 10 years, she has also managed campaigns on behalf of Global Radio (Global’s Make Some Noise), Help for Heroes and Channel 5.
+With the growth of digital fundraising, Beverley has also managed campaigns on behalf of Global Radio (Global’s Make Some Noise), Help for Heroes and Channel 5.

 Beverley then became Client Services Director at IMImobile where she recruited and managed the Customer Success team.
 Here she handled a book of contracts in the enterprise, media and charity sectors worth over £6million.
 Having been instrumental in retaining the social engagement business for BBC Radio, Beverley also managed Radio 2’s competitions on behalf of Children in Need.